fj-gruenewald/pathfinding-algorithms-in-unity/README.md

 <!-- ROADMAP -->
 ## Roadmap

+Current Features:
+  - Intelligent Grid System
+  - Breadth First Search
+  - Greedy Best-First Search
+  - Dijkstra Algorithm with Priority Queue
+  - A* Search
+  - Informations about the Algorithms Run
+  - A Wiki with Informations about the Algorithms

+Features for Forkers:
+  - better Text for the Wiki with explanations of each Algorithm
+  - the possibility to use several maps
+  - the possibility to create your own maps
+  - the posibility to generate maps
+  - options to change the start and endpoint

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing